 - If the growl goes from midrange to high midrange and stays smooth, your dog is terrified and will either defend himself or run away.

-- During play and intense concentration, you might hear a noisy growl, medium to high pitch, without any teeth showing.
+- During play and intense concentration, you might hear a noisy growl, medium to a high pitch, without any teeth showing.
 Your dog is having a good time playing with you!
 But if you’re still unsure, look at your dog’s body language.

 - A yip-howl is a sign that your dog is lonely and in need of companionship.